Nasenatmung/climbing-training/README.md

 # climbing-training
-Workout plan generator for climbing specific and balancing training
+Workout plan generator for climbing specific and balancing training.
+For Python3